 From the study published by the Biological Effects of Ionizing Radiation Committee V (National Research Council, 1990), the risk of cancer from low level radiation exposure was estimated to be 0.8 % per mSv for doses received rapidly (acute) and 0.4 % per mSv for doses received over a long period of time (chronic).
 These are averaged values for all ages, sexes, and all types of cancer.
 However, in the updated version of BEIR report (National Research Council, 2005), the incident rate of fatal cancer was estimated to be 5 % per Sv.

-Due to varying radiosensitivity of different tissues in humans to radiation damage, the probability coefficients of fatal cancer (5 x $10^{-2}$ Sv-1) were further broken down among 22 different tissues, with values relative to their sensitivity to develop cancer and these are presented in Table 2.2.
+Due to varying radiosensitivity of different tissues in humans to radiation a 102 Sv .ve to their s. damage, the probability coefficients of fatal cancer (5 x 10^{-2} Sv-1) were further broken down among 22 different tissues, with values relative to their sensitivity to develop

-Table 2.2 Probability coefficient of cancer with respect to human tissues/organs
+Table 2.2Probability coefficient of cancer with respect to human tissues/organs